koba04/jsconf-jp-presentation/packages/slide/slides/4-react-custom-renderer.md

 It schedules updates and calls host config functions.
 It makes possible many features like Hooks, Suspense, and Concurrent Mode.

-Finally, Renderer is a layer to implement anything depends on a host environment.
+Finally, Renderer is a layer to implement anything that depends on a host environment.
 So when we create a custom renderer, we have to implement this layer.

 In other words, you can enable Hooks, Suspense, and Concurrent Mode on your custom renderer without implementing them yourself.